 Student Administration (SA)

 SA is the software that UMBC uses to register students for classes and track their progress.
-Please visit the SA website for “how to” documentation.
+Please visit the Registrar’s Student Administration (SA) website for “how to” documentation.
 If you have a myUMBC account but do not have access to your class roster, please click on the “records and registration” form on the SA access forms page.
 See the Teach a Class Wiki for guides on how to view a class roster, understand waitlists and class permissions, and submit grades at the end of the semester.

 A word of caution: The How-To’s include topics such as “Granting Permission” and “Granting Exceptions.”
 These topics are useful if you need to over-enroll a student or allow a student to enroll without prerequisites.
 It is strongly recommended that you check with your department for departmental policies before over-enrolling or enrolling a student without a prerequisite.